alecjprobst/IR-Transceiver-SAO/README.md

 # SAO Definitions
 - Mode Definitions
-> - Public: The IR SAO ignores the address of incoming IR transmissions.
+  - Public: The IR SAO ignores the address of incoming IR transmissions.
 Will save any transmissions sent to it
-> - Address: The IR SAO will check the address of incoming IR transmissions.
+  - Address: The IR SAO will check the address of incoming IR transmissions.
 Will only save transmission with address that match it's IR address
->> - IR Address: The 0-255 value address for IR communications.
-Note that this is not the same as the I2C Address!
+    - IR Address: The 0-255 value address for IR communications.
+    - Note: This is not the same as the I2C Address!

 # I2C Communication Format
 The IR SAO default I2C Address is 0x08. <br/>